top companies in Indonesia

 Market Cap: USD 15.37 B

-PT Bank Jago Tbk, originally PT Bank Artos Indonesia Tbk, is an Indonesian bank with a focus on retail and digital banking.
+PT Bank Jago Tbk, originally PT Bank Artos Indonesia Tbk, is an Indonesian bank that focuses on retail and digital banking.
 It created Jago, a finance app that assists with money management.

 Unilever Indonesia (IDX: UNVR)